“I was unexpectedly blown away by Hendrix! There should be at least one college as good as Hendrix in every state.“

 - Characterized by rigorous academics within an exceptionally supportive learning environment.

 - Located 25 miles north of Little Rock, Arkansas (metro area pop: 650,000), in Conway, Arkansas (pop: 59,000).
 The college’s location in The Natural State provides year-round opportunities for hiking, biking, rock climbing, and other outdoor activities.

-- Hendrix is nationally known as the home of Your Hendrix Odyssey: Engaging in Active Learning.
-The ultimate expression of our unique approach to education, the Odyssey program guarantees 100 percent of Hendrix students experience interesting, hands-on learning opportunities and receive official transcript recognition in three or more of the following areas: Artistic Creativity, Global Awareness, Professional and Leadership Development, Service to the World, Undergraduate Research, and Special Projects.
-Since the program’s launch in 2005, more than 11,000 Odyssey projects have been completed and nearly $3 million in Odyssey grants has been awarded for projects that merited special funding.
+- Hendrix is nationally known for our Odyssey Program: The ultimate expression of our unique approach to education, the Odyssey program guarantees 100 percent of Hendrix students experience interesting, hands-on learning opportunities and receive official transcript recognition in three or more of the following areas: Artistic Creativity, Global Awareness, Professional and Leadership Development, Service to the World, Undergraduate Research, and Special Projects.
+Since the program’s launch in 2005, more than 11,000 Odyssey projects have been completed and more than$700,000 in Odyssey grants are awarded annually for projects.